FedPop: Federated Population-based Hyperparameter Tuning: Conclusion and Outlooks

 \section{Conclusion and Outlooks}

 In this work, we present a novel population-based algorithm for tuning the hyperparameters used in distributed federated systems.
 The proposed algorithm \texttt{FedPop} method performs evolutionary updates for the hyperparameters based on the member performance among the population.
-Its global component \texttt{FedPop-G}, is applicable for tuning hyperparameters used in server aggregation and client local updates, while for a fine-grained tuning of hyperparameters for clients updates, we apply the fine-grained \texttt{FedPop-L}. \texttt{FedPop} achieves state-of-the-art results on three common FL benchmarks involving i.i.d. or non-i.i.d. data distributions.
-Moreover, its superb validation results on real-world FL with feature distribution shifts demonstrate its effectiveness and scalability on more complex applications.
+Its global component \texttt{FedPop-G}, is applicable for tuning hyperparameters used in both server aggregation and client local updates.
+For a more detailed tuning of hyperparameters specific to client updates, we apply the fine-grained component, \texttt{FedPop-L}. \texttt{FedPop} achieves state-of-the-art results on three common FL benchmarks involving IID or Non-IID data distributions.
+Moreover, its promising results on real-world FL with feature distribution shifts or with different federated optimization algorithms, as well as on full-sized Non-IID ImageNet-1K, demonstrate its effectiveness and scalability for complex applications.